renanthera/simc-wiki/ExpansionOptions.md

   * **secrets_of_the_deep_chance** (scope: global; default: 0.1) The chance to spawn a "rare" droplet (a void droplet).
 Accepts values from 0 to 1.
   * **secrets_of_the_deep_collect_chance** (scope: global; default: 1.0) The chance that the actors will pick up the droplets.
 Accepts values from 0 to 1.
   * **gutripper_default_rppm** (scope: global; default: 1.0) The proc chance of the Gutripper azerite power when the target has more than 30% health.
+  * **battlefield_debuff_stacks** (scope: global; default: 2) The number of damage events each actor is allowed to generate from each Battlefield Focus / Precision azerite trait proc on a target.
+Accepts values from the range 1-25.

 ## Legion